pheymann/typedapi/docs/ExtendIt.md

-## Extend TypedApi to fit your needs
+## Extend Typedapi to fit your needs
 You ended up in this file if:
  - the default implements for a HTTP framework doesn't fit your needs
  - if the framework you want to use is not supported